YannMagnin/vxGOS/README.md

 Also note that the fxcp400 uses my own custom firmware that allows me to load my kernel in memory.
-This custom firmware will not be released for legal reasons, but I am currently working on an exploit that will allow me to run it without modifying the original firmware (not a promise here).
+This custom firmware will not be released for legal reasons, but I am currently working on an exploit that will allow to run it without modifying the original firmware (not a promise here).

 ## How to build